wielebenwir/cb-legacy/commons-booking/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A Wordpress plugin for management and booking of commons.
-Brought you by wielebenwir.de

 == Description ==